An Analysis of Lemmatization on Topic Models of Morphologically Rich Language

 \section{Morphology and Lemmatization}

 Morphology concerns itself with the internal structure of individual words.
-Specifically, we focus on {\em inflectional morphology}, word internal structure that marks syntactically relevant linguistic properties, e.g., person, number, case and gender on the word form itself.
-While inflectional morphology is minimal in English and virtually non-existent in Chinese, it occupies a prevalent position in many languages' grammars, e.g., Russian.
-In fact, Russian will often express relations marked in English with prepositions, simply through the addition of a suffix, often reducing the number of words in a given sentence.
-The collection of inflections of the same stem is preferred to as a paradigm.
+Specifically, we focus on {\em inflectional morphology}, word internal structure that marks syntactically relevant linguistic properties, e.g., person, number, case and gender, on the word form itself.
+While inflectional morphology is minimal in English and virtually non-existent in Chinese, it occupies a prominent position in the grammars of many other languages, like Russian.
+In fact, Russian will often express relations marked in English with prepositions simply through the addition of a suffix, often reducing the number of words in a given sentence.
+The collection of inflections of the same stem is preferred to as a {\em paradigm}.
 The Russian noun, for example, forms a paradigm with 12 forms.
 See the sample paradigm in Table~\ref{tab:paradigm} for an example.\footnote{Note that Table~\ref{tab:paradigm} contains several entries that are identical, e.g., the singular genitive is the same as the singular accusative.
 This is a common phenomenon known as syncretism \cite{baerman2005syntax}, but it is not universal over all nouns---plenty of other Russian nouns {\em do} make the distinction between genitive and accusative in the singular.} The Russian verb is even more expressive with more than 30 unique forms \cite{wade2010comprehensive}.

-In the context of NLP, large paradigms imply an increased token to type ratio, greatly increasing the number of unknown words.
+In natural language processing, large paradigms imply an increased token to type ratio, greatly increasing the number of unknown words.
 One method to combat this issue is to {\em lemmatize} the sentence.
 A lemmatizer maps each inflection (an element of the paradigm) to a canonical form known as the lemma, which is typically the form found in dictionaries written in the target language.
 In this work, we employ the TreeTagger lemmatizer \cite{schmid1994probabilistic}.\footnote{ \url{http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/} } The parameters were estimated using the Russian corpus described in \namecite{sharov2011proper}.